DavidDurman/statechart/README.md

 The state machine dispatches three reserved events: `init`, `entry` and `exit`.
 These are special events that you might react on when an initial transition to a state takes place, when a state is entered or exited.
 They default to empty for every state and run on every transition whether defined in that particular state or not.
-You do not need to call `fsm.dispatch('init')` to init a state, for example, whether you have overridden the default empty event or not.

-If you would like to transition immediately upon initializing a state, set it's `init` attribute to the name of the state to which the state machine should transition.
-Note: setting the `init` attribute to the name of an event that you would like to dispatch is NOT valid and will cause errors to be thrown.

-    myState: {
-        init: "someOtherState"
-    }

 Assume we use the same machine as defined in the above example and run it like this: